-Scientific research areas for 2017 prize awards
+Scientific research areas for 2019 prize awards

 Each year the Science and SciLifeLab Prize for Young Scientists focuses on four important fields of life science research to select winners for the annual awards.
 The Grand Prize winner can be from any of the four categories, and additional winners are chosen from each of the remaining three life science categories.

-Translational medicine is one of this year’s categories.
+Molecular medicine is one of this year’s categories.

-What is translational medicine?
+What is molecular medicine?